Donald Trump Says He Will End All Stimulus Bill Negotiations Until After Election

 Pelosi also released a statement, in which she condemned Trump’s decision.

-“Today, once again, President Trump showed his true colors: putting himself first at the expense of the country, with the full complicity of the GOP Members of Congress.”
+“Today, once again, President Trump showed his true colors: putting himself first at the expense of the country, with the full complicity of the GOP Members of Congress,” she stated.